 We will build you an SDS service package according to your needs.

 The Chementors team will help you with the following:

-The purpose of the safety data sheet (SDS / MSDS) is to provide instructions for safe use of chemicals.
-The safety data sheet is a document that gives information to the user of the chemical about its dangers, safe handling, storing and proper disposal.
+The purpose of the safety data sheet (SDS / MSDS) is to provide instructions for the safe use of chemicals.
+The safety data sheet is a document that gives information to the user of the chemical about its dangers, safe handling, storing, and proper disposal.

 SDSs are intended for professional users and handlers of chemicals and should always be received from the supplier of the chemical in question.
 The safety data sheet is not primarily intended for consumers, but it should also be provided to them upon request.

 The REACH regulation (EU 1907/2006) determines the content of the safety data sheets, and the CLP regulation in the European Union (EU 1272/2008) in turn defines the classification and labeling instructions presented in the SDSs.
 Safety data sheets should be updated frequently so that they correspond to current regulations and the concentrations of the chemicals or mixtures in the product.

 Under different national and regional GHS, it is required to provide a compliant safety data sheet to downstream users in the supply chain.

 Following the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), a standard developed by the United Nations to globally standardize and harmonize the classification and labelling of chemicals, different countries and regions in the world have implemented country or region-specific versions of GHS.
 Under most national or regional GHSs, it is a legal obligation to provide the safety data sheet (SDS) of the product to downstream users in the supply chain.